vygr/ChrysaLisp/docs/FRAMEBUFFER.md

 ```

 The program `fbset` can be used (after rebooting) to see what the current
-framebuffer format is.
+FRAMEBUFFER format is.

-By default, Linux doesn't allow opening `/dev/fb0` (the framebuffer), nor the
+By default, Linux doesn't allow opening `/dev/fb0` (the FRAMEBUFFER), nor the
-default terminal `/dev/tty`, or the mouse `/dev/input/mice` unless the device
+default terminal `/dev/tty` (the CONSOLE), or the mouse `/dev/input/mice`
-file is allowed to with group or other permissions.
-To change that, run the
+unless the device file is allowed to with group or other permissions.
+To change
-following, presuming you're logged in as 'user1':
+that, run the following, presuming you're logged in as 'user1':

 ```code
 sudo usermod -a -G video user1